-1) The circle would be less than 1 metre from an obstacle
+- The circle would be less than 1 metre from an obstacle.

-2) The throwing of the jack could not be made to all regulation distances.
+- The throwing of the jack could not be made to all regulation distances

-In the first case the player draws or places the circle at the regulation distance from the obstacle.
+In the first two cases the player draws or places the circle at the regulation distance from the obstacle or circle

-In the second case, the player may step back, in line with the previous end's play, without exceeding the maximum distance authorised for the throwing of the jack.
+In the third case, the player may step back, in line with the previous end's play, without exceeding the maximum distance authorised for the throwing of the jack.

 This opportunity is offered only if the jack cannot be thrown to the maximum distance in any other direction.